 To submit your renewal application, please go to this renewal online application, fill it out and submit online.

-Make sure you have all required documents and information ready when you start.
-If you need to gather the information during the application process, you can save and resume later.
+Make sure you have all required documents and information ready when you start your application.
+If you need to gather the information during the application process, you can save and resume at a later date.

 State fees: